Komfudo/kom-vidz/README.md

 # the mysql add script

-run this script but give first execution permissions before running it.
+run this script but give first execution permissions before running it. and if it's not working well i did searched to google to fix a weird problem lol.